 Drink less alcohol

 It’s never too late to make positive changes to your lifestyle and to start taking proper care of your heart health!
-So, this Valentine’s Day, why not enjoy a home cooked meal, get active by going for a walk and forgo the chocolates for a more personal gift?
+So, this Valentine’s Day, why not enjoy a home cooked meal, get active by going for a walk, or swap the chocolates for a more personal gift?

 Remember, if you have any concerns about your heart health, it’s important to speak to your GP.